alexjbuck/split-server/README.md

 ```
 ## Getting started

-Download the release binary `split-server`.
-Create a folder named `static` and
+Download the release archive and extract it.
+In the folder named `static` edit
-place a csv named `data.csv` in the `static` folder.
-The webserver will read
+the csv file named `data.csv` to reflect your datasets/splits.
+The webserver will
-this file when handling queries.
+read this file when handling queries.

 Folder structure
 ```
-- split-server
+- split-server(.exe)
 - static\
   - data.csv
 ```